deajan/osync/README.md

 	$ chmod +x ./osync.sh

 Osync needs to run with bash shell.
 Using any other shell will most probably result in lots of errors.

-There is no need to intialize anything.
-You can begin sync with two already filled directories.
+## Usage

+Osync can work with in two flavors: Quick sync mode and configuration file mode.
+While quick sync mode is convenient to do fast sync sceanrios, a configuration file gives much more functionnality.

+QuickSync example:

+	$ ./osync.sh --master=/path/to/dir1 --slave=/path/to/dir2

+Configuration files example:

-You only have to customize the sync.conf file according to your needs.
+You'll have to customize the sync.conf file according to your needs.
 Osync needs a pair of private / public RSA keys to perform remote SSH connections.
 Also, running sync as superuser requires to configure /etc/sudoers file.
 Please read the documentation on author's site.

-## Usage

 Once you've customized a sync.conf file, you may run osync with the following test run:

 	$ ./osync.sh /path/to/your.conf --dry